mildly-kelpish/kelpkg/README.md

 <h2 align="center"><b>kelpkg</b><br></h2>

 Kelpkg (or kpkg) is a fairly simple package manager i made in about 7 hours. main "unique" feature about it is that it writes down every package you have to a file (~/.config/kelpkg/packagelist). the main repo can be found at  https://github.com/mildly-kelpish/kelpkg-repo-main
+currently being rewritten in d

 ---
 ## usage